• Skip to primary navigation

 • I also really like this larger humidity tray.
 It has enough room for a few different plants which is really convenient!
 Consider a larger tray if you have a lot of plants with humidity needs.

 • Last but not least, you’ll need pebbles.
-I’ll explain why in my instructions below.

 Lay the pebbles down evenly in the tray.
 They will act as the surface that your plant sits on.
-Fill the tray with a little bit of water, but not higher than the pebbles.
-Put your plant on top of the pebbles and make sure it’s not sitting below the water’s surface.
-If it is, remove some water.
-You don’t want the roots to inadvertently suck up the water!
+Fill the tray with a little bit of water, but no higher than the pebbles.

 Use a Greenhouse

-If you have a single plant that needs more humidity, consider putting it in a closed terrarium—a mini greenhouse (it’s easier than you think)!
 Closed terrariums are their own mini ecosystems and lock in a lot of moisture.
 The terrarium must be closed to trap moisture.
 You won’t get this same effect with an open terrarium.

-You can also create your own tiny greenhouse for small plants and seedlings by taking some clear plastic wrap and wrapping it around and over the pot and plant to lock in humidity.
-Spritz inside the plastic wrap to lock in even more moisture.
-Don’t leave this closed 24/7, open it up every other day or so to let in fresh air and more light.
+Spritz inside the plastic bag to add in even more moisture.
+Don’t leave this closed 24/7, open it up every other day or so to let in fresh air.

-Group Plants Together
+Group Your Plants Together

 three plants together

-Put Plants in the Bathroom
+Put Your Plants in the Bathroom

 If you have windows in the bathroom, keep your high-humidity plants there so that they get a nice dose of moisture every time you shower.
-If your bathroom doesn’t have any windows you can still move your plants there temporarily while the shower is on.

 glass plant mister